jupyter/notebook

 tree-extension (library)

-ui-components (library)
+ui-components (shared)

 Explore the interactive analysis